Longstep Property Solutions

 While plenty of managers set two-night minimums and lose half the market, LPS leans into how Memphis actually works: one-night stays allowed, pet-friendly policies, and 45-minute average turnovers that unlock more bookable nights per month.

 The Memphis STR market average sits near 57% occupancy.
-Properties in this case study averaged 86% at comparable nightly rates.
+The five properties in this case study averaged 86% over this 14-month window at comparable nightly rates.
 Apply the market-average occupancy to the same five properties at the same nightly rates, and the portfolio would have produced roughly $130,217 in gross revenue instead of $196,519.

-That is a $66,301 annual gross revenue gap across five properties.
-Roughly $13,260 per property, per year, that self-managed and underperforming listings never capture.
+That is a $66,301 gross revenue gap across five properties over those 14 months.
+Roughly $13,260 per property that self-managed and underperforming listings never capture.
 And this comparison uses the same ADR for both scenarios.
 In reality, unoptimized listings also run lower nightly rates because they lack the review volume to push them up.
 The real gap is wider.

 What Actually Produces These Numbers

-LPS is fully vertically integrated, the largest locally-owned Memphis short-term rental management company.
+LPS is fully vertically integrated, one of the largest locally owned Memphis short-term rental management companies.
 Cleaning, maintenance, laundry, guest communications, and listing optimization are all in-house.
-The operation that produced this Memphis STR case study runs on 10 full-time cleaners, 4 in-house maintenance technicians, an $80K commercial laundry facility, 45-minute average turnovers, and a 23% booking-request rejection rate that protects review scores before they ever start.
+The operation that produced this Memphis STR case study runs on 10 full-time cleaners, 4 in-house maintenance technicians, an $80K commercial laundry facility, 45-minute average turnovers, and a screening standard that rejects roughly 1 in 4 booking requests, protecting review scores before they ever start.

 What This Means for Your Memphis Property